What Happens When You Mix Oil and Water?

 The root of the separation lies

 The ability to manipulate oil and water interactions has revolutionized fields from food science to pharmaceuticals.
+Emulsions are not just about convenience—they’re about solving real-world problems.
 A poorly made emulsion can ruin a dish, a failed emulsion in a drug formulation can compromise treatment efficacy, and even environmental cleanup relies on understanding how to break down oil slicks.
-Emulsions are not just about convenience—they’re about solving real-world problems.
 The science is universal, but its application is endlessly creative.